Tour

 It's worth leaving your bike here for a moment to enjoy the green view of the city from the hill on which the temple is located.

-At the southern end of the garden, the path leads you through the Hofgarten back into the city centre and back to your starting point.
+At the southern end of the garden, the route leads you through the Hofgarten back into the city centre and back to your starting point.